iterorganization/Fusion-Conventions/docs/Geometry_Descriptions_for_Fusion_Conventions.md

 The point in space from which this unit vector starts, is described by the 3 variables in `node_coordinates`.

-The direction of the unit vector is described by the 2 variables in `node_orientations`, where the first variable describes the angle between the normal vector and the phi,z-plane in increasing phi direction, and the second variable describes the angle between the normal vector and the horizontal r,z-plane in increasing r direction.
+The direction of the unit vector is described by the two variables whose name is mentioned in `node_orientations`, seperated by a single space.
+These variables represent the _normal_poloidal_angle and _normal_toroidal_angle, and MUST have an attribute `standard_name` with value "_normal_poloidal_angle" and "_normal_toroidal_angle", respectively.

 Each of the dimensions of the variables mentioned in the attributes `node_coordinates` and `node_orientations` of the _geometry_container_ MUST also